hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 ![](/assets/Screen Shot 2016-08-08 at 12.03.31 PM.png)

-Using the subcomponents of Availability \(Available Time and Scheduled Time\) we can add additional detail to how this is computed.
+Using the components of Availability \(Available Time and Scheduled Time\) we can add additional detail to how this is computed.

 **Scheduled Time**